patrick-finley-ui/uipathCustomHtmlTasks/README.md

     2. Open the file in the Chrome browser.
     3. Right-click anywhere on the page and select **Inspect** to open the Developer Tools.
     4. Go to the **Console** tab to see any JavaScript errors or `console.log` messages.
 This is where you can test the logic before putting it into UiPath.
+  * **Still running into issues?:**
+    1. Look at some of the examples like Depot Review and Journal Voucher Review and ask the agent to review the html/javascript in those to fix issues

 ***